wazuh/wazuh-documentation/source/user-manual/ruleset/update.rst

 Update ruleset
 ==============

-Run the ``update_ruleset`` binary to update the Wazuh ruleset.
+Run the ``update_ruleset`` script to update the Wazuh ruleset.
 You should not need to make any other changes to accommodate the updated rules.

 Usage examples
 --------------